Evin Prison: 2025

+Shortly after the explosions occurred at Evin Prison, a video surfaced on X and Telegram featuring the hashtag "#freeevin".
+The content of the posts and videos seemed to lack authenticity.
+According to the researchers, these videos were part of an "Israeli deception".

+The New York Times did originally report on 6 July 2025 in an article by Farnaz Fassihi and two other authors, that after the attack some 100 transgender individuals were missing, who had been imprisoned in Evin.
+Later research, conducted by journalists of the German TAZ, could not confirm that statement.
+After contacting the New York Times Iranian source Reza Shafakhah, the lawyer denied ever making that claim in his call with Fassihi.
+After his account, he had no idea if transgender people were missing after the attack or how many transgender people are imprisoned in Iran.
+He suggested, Fassihi wanted to contradict Israeli public statements with a dramatic reveal for publicity reasons.

-On the day of the attack, France's foreign minister, Jean-Noel Barrot said on Twitter, "The strike targeting Evin prison in Tehran, put our citizens Cecile Kohler and Jacques Paris, who have been held for three years, in danger.
+On the day of the attack, France's foreign minister, Jean-Noel Barrot said on Twitter, "The strike targeting Evin prison in Tehran, put our citizens Cécile Kohler and Jacques Paris, who have been held for three years, in danger.
 It is unacceptable".

 The two French citizens were not the only foreigners held at Evin at the time if the attack.
 Reuters said the attack clearly showed that Israel was escalating the war "beyond military and nuclear sites to aim squarely at the pillars of Iran's ruling system".

 UK-based broadcasting service, Iran International said that following the attack, inmates described a violent evacuation.
-They were transferred to Greater Tehran Prison and Qarchak Women’s Prison, both reportedly overcrowded, unsanitary, and shortages of food and clean water.
+They were transferred to Greater Tehran Prison and Qarchak Women's Prison, both reportedly overcrowded, unsanitary, and experiencing shortages of food and clean water.
 In addition, prisoners reported being denied medical treatment and access to vital prescription medications.

+2026

+By 2 March 2026 during the 2026 Iran war, according to the wife of Mostafa Mohammadhasan, a political prisoner in Evin Prison, Iranian riot police (NOPO) had taken over control of the prison from the usual prison staff.
+Reports claim that during the war prisoners have been abandoned in locked cells, while guards have been largely absent leaving prisoners trapped without proper oversight, food, or support.
+Iran Human Rights (IHR) says since the outbreak of the war and ongoing internet blackout, reports about prisoner safety and access to essentials have surfaced, although details remain limited because of communication restrictions.

+Female prisoners at Evin Prison reported a lack of medical care, including restrictions on doctor visits and access to necessary treatments.